davidrhoden/davidrhoden-basic-netlify/timeline/cant-sleep-election-eve-nov-4-2020.md

   - anxiety
   - Lower Ninth Ward
 ---
 It's a thing I usually do before early-morning plane flights--I stay up way too late, cleaning and organizing the house.
 I get next to no sleep and bumble through the morning.
-So I wasn't quite on time to vote and I got there at probably the businest time.
+So I wasn't quite on time to vote and I got there at probably the busiest time.

 Voting was a lot of fun though.
 Gina knew the people near us in line so she introduced me to them, and we chatted throughout the ninety-minute wait, with one neighbor keeping up a running commentary about how long he had known many of the people in line.
 We also wound up discussing toilet paper, or at least he did.